Automated Performance Recommendations

 For any profile that you request, Blackfire is able to feedback some recommendations on what you should do at first, in order to improve the performance of your app.
 It’s like our own tests, based on our own best practices, that we made available for you.
 And we warn you about it only when it fails.

 Check out this new tab in your profile view, in between the Functions list and the Assertions!
-(Premium or Enterprise Edition required, try the Premium Edition for free!)
+(Premium or Enterprise Edition required, or play with the demo)

 Going further, our recommendations are also based on some essential context elements: are you profiling on a development server, or a production server?
 Configuring this information in your Blackfire environment will help you get more relevant recommendations.